nilansh-07/nilansh-07/README.md

 ## 🙋‍♂️ About Me

+📍 Based in India | 🟢 Open to Work – Remote / Hybrid / Onsite Roles
 🎓 **B.Tech in Computer Science & Engineering (AI & ML Specialization)** – College of Engineering Roorkee
 🔍 Actively seeking roles in **Artificial Intelligence**, **Machine Learning**, or **Software Engineering**
 🧠 Passionate about designing scalable, intelligent, and data-driven systems that solve real-world problems